Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Niche-within-niche

-His own writing has pulled over 100 million views online.
+His own writing online has pulled over 100 million views.

-The fix is to descend twice — mega-category, then niche, then niche-within-niche.
+The fix?
+Descend twice — mega-category, then niche, then niche-within-niche.

-You figure out the niche-within-niche by narrowing by demographic, industry, location, price, platform, or distribution.
+You narrow by demographic, industry, location, price, platform, or distribution.

-The narrower your corner, the easier it is for the right reader to find you.
+The narrower your corner, the easier the right reader finds you.

-By 2015 he was the most-read writer on the whole platform.
+By 2015 he was the single most-read writer on the whole site.

 🚗 The steps